-Elizabeth Hinton is Assistant Professor in the Department History and the Department of African and African American Studies at Harvard University.
+Elizabeth Hinton is Associate Professor in the Department History and the Department of African and African American Studies at Harvard University.
 Hinton’s research focuses on the persistence of poverty and racial inequality in the 20th century United States.
 Her current scholarship considers the transformation of domestic social programs and urban policing after the Civil Rights Movement.

 In her forthcoming book, From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America (with Harvard University Press), Hinton examines the implementation of federal law enforcement programs beginning in the mid-1960s that laid the groundwork for the mass incarceration of American citizens.
 In revealing the links between the rise of the American carceral state and earlier anti-poverty programs, Hinton presents Ronald Reagan’s War on Drugs not as a sharp policy departure but rather as the full realization of a shift towards surveillance and confinement that began during the Johnson administration.